taltech-coding/javadoc/oopConstructor.rst

     class Demo {
          public Demo() {
-            System.out.println("This is a default constructor")
+            System.out.println("This is a constructor without parameters!")
          }
     }